-Restrictions and advice are likely to change over a period of time so in order to ensure you are remaining safe for yourself and other people we advise that you keep up-to-date with announcements and apply any new requirements and limitations to your fundraising.
+Advice could change over a period of time so in order to ensure you stay safe for yourself and other people we advise that you keep up to date with announcements and apply any new requirements and limitations to your fundraising.

-Please consider carefully whether you wish to take on the challenge if you may be in vulnerable circumstances or be at higher risk from Coronavirus.
+Please consider carefully whether you wish to take on the challenge if you may be in vulnerable circumstances or be at higher risk from coronavirus.
 Your safety is the most important thing to us, and we do not want anybody to put themselves at risk through fundraising.